 Minaret Lake, ISO 10,000 30" f/2.8 Rokinon 14mm Sony A7 by @w.africano

-The gear for photographing the stars isn't terribly complicated, and this article will give you a good idea about the basics you need to get started chasing the Milky Way!
+The gear used for photographing stars doesn't need to be terribly complicated, and this article will give you a good starting point to begin your chasing the Milky Way!

 - Sony A7ii: It's taken me some time, but I've finally found a digital camera I truly love carrying.
 The Sony A7ii is a mirrorless full sensor digital camera that shines in nearly every situation, and does great at high ISOs.
 I usually pair it with the Sony FE 28-70mm f/3.5-5.6 kit lens.
 This lens does a pretty good job shooting stars if it's all you've got, but usually I keep this one for daytime shooting.

 - GNARBOX: Perfect for editing on the go, GNARBOX allows me to quickly edit my RAW photos right after I shoot them, whether I'm curled up in my tent after shooting or sitting by the fire the next morning.
 Bringing my laptop out into the field is something I avoid at all costs, so GNARBOX is perfect for when I want to share my shots with friends right away.

 - SanDisk Extreme 256GB: No matter how many photos you shoot, you're unlikely to run out of space on a 256GB SD card.
 The SanDisk Extreme is quick too, with speeds at 90MB/s.